wuji3/visiondk/README.md

 # vision_classification
 Provide baseline to solve different kinds of vision classification tasks

+<font color=Red>in some days, repo will add kinds of Attentions-Modules, so stay tuned</font>
 ## introduce
   params setting refer to configs/complete.yaml, include model, data, hyp